Picovoice/picovoice/demo/mcu/stm32f407/README.md

 For this demo, you need to:
 1. Download and install [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html), which is an all-in-one multi-OS development tool for STM32 microcontrollers.
-1. Download [STM32Cube middleware for audio PDM to PCM conversion](https://www.st.com/en/licensed-software/audiopdm-mw.html) and copy it to the project folder.
-A more detailed guide can be found on [STM32CubeF4's GitHub repository](https://github.com/STMicroelectronics/STM32CubeF4/tree/master/Middlewares/ST/STM32_Audio/Addons/PDM).
+2. Follow steps mentioned in [readme](./stm32f407g-disc1/Middlewares/ST/STM32_Audio/Addons/PDM/readme.txt) for STM32Cube middleware for audio PDM to PCM conversion.

 ## Usage